 We will ask you to sign your child into a program (using a simple form) and seek information about food intolerances, allergies, and medical conditions (if relevant).
-At the end of the service, you will need to collect your child by signing them out again.
+At the end of the gathering, you will need to collect your child by signing them out again.

 And of course, please display all craft that your child brings home with pride 🙂

-In our tradition, you do not have to be baptised, or confirmed, to share communion (that is, to eat bread and drink wine, as a way of embracing the love of Jesus).
+In our tradition, you do not have to be baptised, or confirmed, to share communion (that is, to eat bread and drink wine, as a way of embracing the sacrificial love of Jesus).

 Jesus invites all people to share in his life, death and resurrection.
 You are most welcome to join in, even if you are not 100% sure about what you believe.
 We simply ask that you share this sacrament in a thoughtful and respectful way, remembering that Jesus shed his blood, and broke his body for your sins, calling you to repentance and faith in response.